William Hill Opens Sportsbook At Grand Victoria Casino In Illinois

 There are three bets windows, though only two are currently in use to allow for social distance.

-• Several pieces of high-top furniture.
+• Numerous tall pieces of furniture.

 • numerous high-definition displays

-• Gambling periods occur daily from 10 a.m. to 10 p.m.
+• Gambling is available daily between the hours of 10 a.m. and 10 p.m.

 Playing in Illinois for subsequent place electronically